vviikk/vviikk.github.io/pages/INDEX.md

 ---
 > Excuse me, but, there's a container for that :)

-A battle-hardened technologist interested in building beautiful, large-scale and user-friendly web and mobile applications. ♥ functional programming, coding UI, the command line <span class="amp">&</span> Vim.
+A battle-hardened technologist interested in building beautiful, large-scale and user-friendly web and mobile applications. ♥ functional programming, coding UI, the command line & Vim.
 When I'm not coding on React, I'm probably cooking, travelling or professing my undying love to micro-containers.

 I love building teams that deliver great, pixel-perfect, usable products, getting my hands dirty with code when duty calls.
 I care deeply about the people I work with.
 I bring a *never say die* attitude to any team and ensure that everyone is pushing code of the highest quality.
-I love writing tests <span class="amp">&</span> teach as much as I can learn.
+I love writing tests & teach as much as I can learn.

 e: [vik@ramanuj.am](vik@ramanuj.am)
 w: [https://vik.ramanuj.am](http://vik.ramanuj.am) | [github](https://github.com/piggyslasher) | [linkedin](https://linkedin.com/in/thevikram)